Adarsh-Pixel/terraform-basics/README.md

     3) It's always recommended to run the provisioners under the null_resources only.
 This will restrict the recreation of infra, in the event of the provisioner failure.

     4) There are some event based provisioner triggers as well [ we will talk more about this later ]

+>>> Best practises to be followed to Qualify all the security standards :

+===
+1) Code should be secret free

+        Secret: userName, Password, Github Token.

+2) Secrets should always be hosted on the Top of Central Secret Management Solution.
+Keeping secrets on Jenkins will only let Jenkins and its jobs to access it.
+But other technologies cannot access them.

+    Central secret Management Solution: HashiCorp vault, AWS secret Manager

+---